-OpenShot Video Editor is an open-source program and a great solution for those needing a way to cut together different video or audio files.
+OpenShot Video Editor is an open-source program and a great solution for cutting together different video or audio files.
+From subtitling to creating effects, transitions, and more, we recommend this software for editors.
 There are numerous features to choose from.
-From subtitling to creating effects, transitions, and more, we would recommend this software for editors.

 You can even export your finished work to different formats.
-This includes YouTube, video game networks, DVD’s, and more.
+It includes YouTube, video game networks, DVDs, and more.
 Here’s what you should know about it:

-First of all, it’s always helpful to have a video editing software that you can use regardless of your operating system.
-You can do pretty much anything you would imagine needing to do when editing a video.
+First, it’s always helpful to have a video editing software that you can use regardless of your operating system.
+You can do almost anything you would imagine needing to do when editing a video.
 Find that great moment and slice up your video to showcase it.

 Fade, bounce, and give movement with as many layers as you want.
 Add tracks endlessly.
 You can even play with the color settings, removing certain chromas or inverting them, changing the brightness, and more.

 One of the things that impressed our testers the most was the ability to edit waveforms.
-By turning audio into this format, it really makes it intuitive to edit quickly.
+Turning audio into this format makes it intuitive to edit quickly.

 OpenShot Video Editor is an excellent choice for most of us looking for free video editing software solutions.